ding0t/scbc_pecan/lesson_01.md

+# Welcome to PECAN training!

 Welcome to the first week of PECAN training.
-The aim is to get you ready to compete, but you will learn some valuable skills along the way.
+The aim of these training sessions is to get you ready to compete, but most importantly, you will learn some valuable skills along the way.

 # Objectives